Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a version that contains the commit fixing the bulk‑out buffer overflow.
+• Update the Linux kernel to a version that includes the commit fixing the bulk‑out buffer overflow.

-• If an immediate kernel update is not possible, disable or unload the kl5kusb105 driver (modprobe -r kl5kusb105).
+• If a kernel update is not immediately possible, unload or disable the kl5kusb105 driver (for example, run 'modprobe -r kl5kusb105').

 Tracking